mtpulido/Sales-Skywalker/README.md

 ## Post-MVP

--calendar view for each month and each week
+-dashboard with analytics and graphs.
--concept of sales manager
+-calendar view for each month and each week.
--concept of multiple companies in the system
+-concept of sales manager.
--
+-concept of multiple companies in the system.

 ***